-Opioid use disorder is not a choice or a weakness.
-It is a chronic brain disease that needs treatment, just like other diseases such as diabetes or high blood pressure.
+Opioid use disorder is a treatable chronic medical condition.
+It can be treated just like other diseases, such as diabetes or high blood pressure.

 Want to learn more?